oreillymedia/t-SNE-tutorial/main.md

 <span class="math-tex" data-type="tex">\\(p_{ij} = \frac{p_{j|i} + p_{i|j}}{2N}\\)</span>

 We obtain a similarity matrix for our original dataset.
+What does this matrix look like?

+We first reorder the data points according to the handwritten number.

 <pre data-code-language="python"
      data-executable="true"